Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 3. Prismic

 Prismic is a headless, SaaS CMS for web and mobile sites.
-It lets developers create a set of predesigned components that content creators can use to visually build out on-brand pages fast.
+Developers define pre‑designed “slices” that marketers can assemble visually.

 undefined